 River herring and shad are important to our freshwater, marine and estuarine ecosystems because adult herring and their young provide food for a variety of predators including freshwater gamefish, marine gamefish, osprey, bald eagle, harbor seals, porpoise, egrets, kingfishers, and river otter.
 Historically, river herring runs into Connecticut rivers and streams numbered into the millions; however, runs have been declining steadily in recent decades.
 To help restore river herring populations and other anadromous fish, CTDEEP has built fishways at dams, removed dams, and widened culverts to allow fish to bypass barriers to find habitat upstream to spawn.

-Mianus Pond Fishway – This fishway was built by the Town of Greenwich in the mid-1990s and is located at the head of tide on the Mianus River.
+Mianus Pond Fishway – This fishway was built by the Town of Greenwich in the mid-1990s and is located at the head of the tide on the Mianus River.
 It provides access to the large Mianus Pond and a short distance of free-flowing stream prior to reaching the next dam.
-When it first opened, only hundreds of alewives moved upstream.
-After years of being able to spawn in the pond, the alewives now number over 80,000 annually.
-This is one of the strongest alewife runs in Connecticut and other species like gizzard shad, trout, and blueback herring also use the fishway.
-The data on blueback herring is relatively recent but it is believed to be increasing.
+When it first opened, only hundreds of Alewives moved upstream.
+After years of being able to spawn in the pond, the Alewives now number in the tens of thousands annually.
+This is one of the strongest Alewife runs in Connecticut and other species like Gizzard Shad, Sea-run Trout, and Blueback Herring also use the fishway.
+The data on Blueback Herring is relatively recent but it is believed to be increasing.
 The Town operates an electronic fish counter and an underwater camera to obtain these data.
-There are also two eel passes at this dam to help eels get upstream.
+There are also two eel passes at this dam to help American Eels get upstream.
 The Town provides tours upon request.

 Bride Brook – This stream flows out of Brides Lake and enters Long Island Sound about a mile downstream at Rocky Neck State Park.
-The lake is a natural coastal pond where the alewives spawn.
+The lake is a natural coastal pond where the Alewives spawn.
 The CTDEEP operates an electronic fish counter and a trap at the head of the brook where it flows out of the lake.
 The trap is on property that is part of a state prison and is closed to the public.
 This run has been the subject of research in the 1960s and again in the 2000s, some of which is ongoing.
 The run is one of the best in the state and the trap is used to capture fish for transplanting into other streams to accelerate the pace of restoration.
 A project during 2010 at Rocky Neck State Park replaced rusting, inadequate pipes with a new open channel.
-During the subsequent three years, the run size has increased annually.
-The 2013 run of alewives was the largest on record and it now appears that the pipe replacement has resulted in the increase.
+During the subsequent years, the run size has increased, likely due to the fact that more fish can enter the brook due to the new channel.
+This site remains the strongest run of Alewives in Connecticut.